 Prince Raimondo di Sangro commissioned the young Sanmartino to create this work for his family’s chapel.
 The Prince was a well-known alchemist and bold experimentalist.
 There are several other incredible works in the chapel inculding a poignant Pudicizia by Antonio Corradini, whose veiled female figure next to a cracked plaque, honors Raimondo’s mother, Cecilia Gaetani d’Aquila d’Aragona.
 He was only 11 months old when she died.

 There’s a little room downstairs.
 Folks, once I descended down the narrow iron staircase I was shook.
 There are two skeletins, a man and a woman.
 They are encased in what looks like perfectly preserved human arterial systems.
 Over two centuries ago, Dr. Giuseppe Salerno from Palermo, along with the Prince, created theses anatomical works.
 There were/are all kinds of rumors as to how these bodies came to be.
-Word was that the Prince killed members of his staff, injecting them liquid while they were still alive.
+Word was that the Prince killed members of his staff, injecting them with liquid while they were still alive.
 Others said the arterial systems are reproductions.
 They are fascinating and creepy.
 No Google search for photos.
 Nope.
 Cannot.

 I got lost and went into many churches as I made my way to the restaurant Antica Osteria Pisano.
 Thanks for the suggestion, Gina.
 The restaurant is in the Historic Center on the cusp of the Forcella neightbhood.
 If you’ve watched the third season of GOMORRA you’re familiar with this mural of San Gennaro, the patron saint of Naples.